 Think about what you plan to cook, and let that guide your buying with regard to cookware.
 You’ll probably make a lot of pasta and other foods that require boiling, so choose a good pot, like MSR’s Nonstick Ceramic Pots.
 I like having two pots, so I can use one to hold prepped/cooked food and use as a smaller capacity skillet while I finish the rest of the meal.
 Or you can eat directly from the pots.
 “I love to wash extra dishes,” said no one ever.

-Personally, I try to travel with ultralight gear because I’m short, with a bad back.
+Personally, I try to travel with ultralight gear because I’m short and have a bad back.
 Minimalists should consider MSR’s Trail Mini™ Solo Cook Set, which provides you with a small pot, bowl and cup/storage container/spare bowl.
 I own this set and it covers all the bases for long or solo trips.

 If you’re cooking for a group or just want to invest in more than one pot, a skillet is preferable for sautéing vegetables and cooking eggs, pancakes and other items requiring more surface area.

 MSR makes cookware with four different material options; below is a quick breakdown of each:

 - Nonstick ceramic: Easy to clean; great for cooking.

 - Hard-anodized aluminum: Durable, great heat conductor but not as lightweight as titanium or stainless.